← Home@vincelwt

 Do a warm up routine before your sessions to prevent 90% of soft injuries.
 Especially the neck and the back.

-👉 Once in La Guajira, Colombia, I stumbled upon a crazy good, flat spot and decided to rent a kite to hit it.
+👉 Once in La Guajira, Colombia, I stumbled upon a crazy good, flat spot and rented a kite.
 I was so excited I didn't warm up and straight up jumped in the water.
-After a tough kiteloop reception, I felt a light snap in my neck and didn't stop immediately.
+After a tough reception, I felt a light snap in my neck and didn't stop immediately.
 Waking up from my ensuing nap, I discovered I couldn't rotate my head anymore without terrible pain.
 The worse my yet to come: the 3h ride back to the city on an old jeep with dead suspensions.
 No roads: straight up dirt carnage dangling your head like a wobble.
-Left me with a terrible torticolli for a few weeks.
+Left me with a terrible stiff neck for a few weeks.

 Don’t wear boots (if you’re not hardcore wakestyling).
 You can get nasty injuries at your ankles & knees as when you crash your feets won’t leave the board.
 Ask any wakeboarder.